ESG FAQ

 -

-The Trust Charter sets out the expectations of how we work at Schneider and equips teams to confront any unethical behavior they might encounter.
+The Trust Charter sets out the expectations of how we work at Schneider and equip teams to confront any unethical behavior they might encounter.

 As trust fuels empowerment, each section of the charter states clear do’s and don’ts and provides clear references to relevant policies and procedures, which are adapted to meet local legal requirements when necessary.
 This Code of Conduct applies to everyone working at Schneider or any of Schneider’s subsidiaries.